How to get Schengen travel health insurance for Bulgaria

 With your AXA travel insurance in place, you're all set to discover Bulgaria's rich history, stunning scenery, mouthwatering cuisine, and vibrant culture with ease and peace of mind.
 But here are some additional details to consider for a smooth and enjoyable trip:

 This part is important!
-While Bulgaria has been a member of the European Union since 2007 (and, as discussed, a partial member of the Schengen since 2024),it is not a member of the eurozone.
+While Bulgaria has been a member of the European Union since 2007 (and, as of 2025, the Schengen), it is not a member of the Eurozone.
 And that means that the Bulgarian Lev (BGN) — not the Euro — is the official currency.

-So while some places — especially the touristy ones — will accept Euros, we recommend having plenty of Leva on hand (especially in the not-so-touristy places).
+So while some places - especially the touristy ones - will accept Euros, we recommend having plenty of Leva on hand (especially in the not-so-touristy places).
 ATMs and exchange centers are widely available in major cities and tourist areas.
-As of May, 2024, the exchange rate* for the Bulgarian Lev (BGN):
+Here’s the exchange rate* for the Bulgarian Lev (BGN) as of late 2025:

 1 BGN = approximately 0.51 Euros (EUR) = approximately 0.55 US Dollars (USD).